Jahid234/Notepad/README.md

-# Notepad
+# Notepad Application.
-# A desktop application whose name is Notepad.
+A desktop application whose name is Notepad.
-# Menue bar item (File, Edit, Close)
+Menue bar item (File, Edit, Close)
-# If click Close item then close the notepad application.
+If click Close item then close the notepad application.